Generally, we have two choices to find the total “Reaction force” acting on the body or Abaqus reaction force (Abaqus RF):

 - In the new dialog box on the right, will be listed various functions/operations.

-This will appear in the top window. - On the left, all the reaction forces (RF3, say) for each of the nodes in the selected set will be listed…
+Scroll down and click on Sum((A, A….)). by clicking on the SUM operation you will be able to get Abaqus sum reaction forces.
+This can be calculated for all nodes or specific nodes. - On the left, all the reaction forces (RF3, say) for each of the nodes in the selected set will be listed…

-Highlight all of these rows
+Highlight all of these rows to get total Abaqus RF.

-(Method1: by holding down the left mouse button and dragging it over all the lines.
-Method2: easily select the first line, hold down the SHIFT key, scroll down to the last line and click on it).
+(Method 1: by holding down the left mouse button and dragging it over all the lines.
+Method 2: easily select the first line, hold down the SHIFT key, scroll down to the last line, and click on it).

 19. Click on the Add to Expression button